streamshub/flink-sql-examples/docs/user-defined-functions/index.md

 ### Adding [docker-maven-plugin](https://github.com/fabric8io/docker-maven-plugin)

-To make it easier for others to use our UDF, we can create a new container image that layers our JAR on top of the `flink-sql-runner` image.
-This way, mounting our local build of the JAR into the container will no longer be necessary.
+To make it easier for others to use our UDF, we can create a new container image that layers our JAR on top of the Streamhub [`flink-sql-runner`](https://github.com/streamshub/flink-sql) image.
+This way, the function will be available to all users of the image without needing to have the jar file locally.
+It also allows us to deploy a standalone Flink job, which we will discuss later.

 Instead of writing the Dockerfile ourselves, we can automate this by adding the [docker-maven-plugin](https://github.com/fabric8io/docker-maven-plugin) to our `pom.xml`: